 For payments made before the 1st of March, both government and non-government deductors charge it on the 7th day from the end of the month.

 Payments made in the month of March

-Taking the profit and loss account into consideration, a charge of 30 percent of the expenditure will be disallowed in the year of the expenditure claim.
+Taking the profit and loss account into consideration, a charge of 30% of the expenditure will be disallowed in the year of the expenditure claim.
 In the year in which TDS is paid back to the government, 30% will be reallowed.

 If a person pays the tax late, then the tax payment happens along with the TDS paid to the government.
-In case there was no tax deduction then, one has to pay an interest of 1 % per month from the date when it was required up to the date of actual deduction.
+If there was no tax deduction, one has to pay an interest of 1% per month from the date when it was required up to the date of actual deduction.
 In case the tax was already deducted but not paid to the government, the person is liable to pay 1.5 % interest per month from the date of deduction of the tax to the date of payment made to the government.

 If you are availing of any kind of services for your business, you should make sure to deduct TDS.
 Non-deduction of TDS within the stipulated time can lead to penalties.
 You can refer to the above sections to have a clear idea regarding Section 194J.

 Ans: You can apply for a reduction in the rate of TDS by filling up Form 13 and sending it to an assessing officer.
 If the officer approves of this reduction, you will receive a certificate confirming the lowering of the TDS amount.